Mikkomario/Utopia-Scala/Reflection/README.md

 # Utopia Reflection
+This module provides a scala interface for Swing / AWT components.
+Many of the layout management features are custom-written, and the Swing-dependencies are somewhat limited.

+## Notice
+Please note that this module is unlikely to receive much development in the future.
+The new **Reach** layout module performs all the same standard functions in a cleaner manner.
+This module still contains more features, such as animation support, however.

 ## Parent Modules
 - Utopia Flow
 - Utopia Paradigm
 - Utopia Inception
 - Utopia Genesis
+- Utopia Firmament

 ## Main Features
 New UI component style
-- ComponentLike and it's sub-traits are based on Genesis shapes instead of their awt counterparts
+- ComponentLike and it's sub-traits are based on **Paradigm** shapes instead of their awt counterparts
-- Completely overhauled and more reliable non-awt event system that relies on Genesis events and Inception handling system
+- Completely overhauled and more reliable non-awt event system that relies on **Genesis** events and **Inception** handling system
 - Completely scala-friendly interface

 Stacking layout framework